andikleen/pmu-tools/README.md

 # Recent new features:

+* genretlat can now merge multiple workloads and warns about not sampled events
 ## TMA 5.01 release
 * toplev updated to TMA 5.1
   * Support for Pantherlake P-core (PTL E-core is using SKT model for now, and using ARL latencies)